tombensve/MarkdownDoc/README.md

 __Note 1:__ The only change in this version are fixes for the editor.

 __Note 2:__ This version requires version 2.4.0-SNAPSHOT or later of groovy to build!
-Accoring to https://jira.codehaus.org/browse/GROOVY-6929 the bug that causes this problem will be first available in version 2.3.5, but until a binaray for that version has been released, the groovy-core code at github needs to be checked out and built, and installed in your local ~/.m2/repository.
+Accoring to https://jira.codehaus.org/browse/GROOVY-6929 the bug that causes this problem will be first available in version 2.3.5, but until a binary for that version has been released, the groovy-core code at github needs to be checked out and built, and installed in your local ~/.m2/repository.
 I provide already built binaries on bintray.
 Links to the can be found below.

 __Note 3:__ There is a swing bug I've run into for the editor.
 Please see the bottom of the Editor documentation (link below).